-See our Contemporary Section in our gallery to see some of the more unusual designs that we have helped to create.
+See the contemporary project in our case studies gallery to see some of the more unusual designs that we have helped to create.

 A SIPs roof structure does not require roof trusses and will provide an open, habitable warm room in the roof.
 This can allow a three bedroom house to be turned into a five bedroom house on the same size plot.

-See our Gallery for examples of Room in the Roof Construction.
+See our project case studies for examples of 'room in the roof' construction projects.

-SIPs are lightweight (approximately 25Kg/m2) making them easy to handle and quick to assemble on site.
+A SIPs structure has a lightweight shell (approximately 25Kg/m2) and therefore does not need heavy foundation design - it also makes them easy to handle and quick to assemble on site.

-SIPs are also noted for their superior strength.
+One of the lesser appreciated benefits of SIPs construction is the superior strength of SIPs construction.
 SIP buildings are capable of withstanding extreme climate and weather conditions.

 Once completed, a SIPs structure forms a monolithic shell which is up to seven times stronger than a conventional timber frame structure.
 This provides a building with a very robust and solid feel which can be indistinguishable from a traditionally constructed building once complete.

 Offsite construction is a low impact construction method, creating minimal waste on and off site.
 Factory based fabrication means minimal amounts of onsite waste being sent to landfill which reduces environmental impact with the added bonus of reducing costs for disposal.